Vikrammel/EasyTrage/README.md

 ## About

-A bot that continuously queries cryptocurrency exchanges for prices to check for an advantage that can immediately be capitalized on for instant profit.
-Ideally the bot would also trade on the user's behalf after they enter their API keys for different exchange accounts through the app's UI.
-If this is not achievable, the bot will at the very least notify the user of a good trade in a timely manner.
-Additionally, bot should check that the mean/median transaction time of the coin's network in a recent time period is bounded so that loss of arbitrage advantages while waiting for transfers is avoided.
-Lastly, the app's UI should neatly display user information such as API keys stored, trades made (if the bot is making them), % profit, etc
+A bot that continuously queries cryptocurrency exchanges for prices to check for an advantage that can immediately be capitalized on via arbitrage for instant profit.
+Backend Express.js API & Node.js container communicates with mongodb container to handle and data pertaining to authentication & session management, API Keys & user settings, and trade requests while updating the list of prices and arbitrage opportunities in the backend server's memory periodically.
+The React.js frontend communicates with the Express.js API to fetch user account data, prices, and trade suggestions as the user interacts with the UI.
+UI also includes a modal for visualizing and facilitating suggested trade opportunities but the backend does not yet fully execute trades, they are currently *simulated* as successful.

 ## Demo